thumbor/thumbor-plugins/README.md

 # thumbor-plugins
 [![Github Actions - tests](https://github.com/thumbor/thumbor-plugins/actions/workflows/test.yml/badge.svg)](https://github.com/thumbor/thumbor-plugins/actions)

-## What are thumbor-plugins
+This monorepo contains multiple plugins that can be used on Thumbor to add new capabilities, like GifV or Mozjpeg compression.
-This monorepo contains multiple plugins that can be used on Thumbor, to add new capabilities, like GifV or mozjpeg compression.
+Each of the optimizers is released and can be installed separately.

-Each of the optimizers are released, and can be installed separately.
+## 📜 List of thumbor-plugins
-The plugins can be found in: https://pypi.org/search/?q=%22thumbor-plugins%22&o=-created
+You can find the plugins in: https://pypi.org/search/?q=%22thumbor-plugins%22&o=-created

 ## ⚙️ Installation
 ```